ArthurG/Kijiji-Repost-Headless/README.md

 `

 To post from folder:

 `python KijijiCmd.py folder (folderName)`

 To repost from folder:

 `python KijijiCmd.py repostFolder (folderName)`

 ##Issues
-This project is still in the works, there are likely bugs and problems.
-Please open a **GitHub issue** if you discover anything I should fix.
-I will be glad to help!
+Please open a GitHub issue or pull request if you discover problems.

 ##TODO
 - Error handling